shahedbd/SQLBestPractices/README.md

-# SQLBestPractices
+## SQL Best Practices

-SQL Best Practices
+Here are some SQL programming guidelines and best practices for keeping quality, performance and maintainability.